GeoKrom/NTUA-Master-Diploma-Thesis-Optimal-Distributed-Control-of-Heterogeneous-Multi-Agent-Systems/README.md

-# Adaptive and NN Control of Multi-Agent Systems
+# Optimal Distributed Control of Heterogeneous Multi-Agent Systems with Non - Differentiable Cost Functions and Switching Graph Topology.

-DPMS Master of Science Automation Systems - Control Systems and Robotics.
+Master of Science in  Automation Systems - Field of Automatic Control Systems and Robotics.

 National Technical University of Athens.